 This is the most desirable method.
 Place the gravy in a skillet or pan and cook over medium heat until the food begins to bubble.
 If it’s too thick, feel free to add extra milk to thin it down.

 Both methods are acceptable because the gravy will remain excellent with no texture changes.
-However, we do not recommend doing so on a regular basis because it causes the food to degrade much faster, which might lead to stomach problems.
+However, we do not recommend doing so regularly because it causes the food to degrade much faster, which might lead to stomach problems.